-The network's investigators are drawn from a wide range of fields, including clinical and developmental psychology, psychiatry, pediatrics, the neurosciences, genetic epidemiology, sociology, and biostatistics.
-Their research activities explore several themes:
+The network's investigators were drawn from a wide range of fields, including clinical and developmental psychology, psychiatry, pediatrics, the neurosciences, genetic epidemiology, sociology, and biostatistics.
+Their research activities explored several themes:

-The continuum of behavioral development: Investigators are interested in the full spectrum of behavior, from normal development, to moderate dysfunction, to illness and severe dysfunction.
+The continuum of behavioral development: Investigators were interested in the full spectrum of behavior, from normal development, to moderate dysfunction, to illness and severe dysfunction.

-Pathways to psychopathology: The network seeks to identify and integrate factors in several domains of development, including cognitive, psychobiological, behavioral/personality, and social context.
-Members are developing new methods to assess functioning in each of these domains and to integrate data across domains in order to draw "profiles" of characteristics that may signal vulnerability for specific problems later in development.
-The network is giving special attention to the role of critical transitions in development, such as a child's entry into school or puberty.
+Pathways to psychopathology: The network sought to identify and integrate factors in several domains of development, including cognitive, psychobiological, behavioral/personality, and social context.
+Members developed new methods to assess functioning in each of these domains and to integrate data across domains in order to draw "profiles" of characteristics that may signal vulnerability for specific problems later in development.
+The network gave special attention to the role of critical transitions in development, such as a child's entry into school or puberty.